LiamSwayne/Adblock_Public_Library/README.md

 3. In the extension settings > advanced > filter lists: Enable "ABP filters", "EasyList", "EasyPrivacy", "Fanboy's Notifications Blocking List", "Fanboy's Social Blocking List", and "I don't care about cookies".
 4. In the extension settings > advanced > My Filter List: expand, copy, and paste one or more of the lists below into the "search or add filters" box.

 For contributors: This is a community library, meaning anyone can contribute.
+Use Adblock Plus' built-in element blocking feature.
 Every element from contributors is verified individually before being added.
 Sites that aren't safe for work or encourage piracy will be rejected.
-Social icons are blocked, but sites that are utility focused such as LinkedIn and RSS should be preserved when possible.
+Most social icons are blocked, but icons for sites that are utility focused such as LinkedIn or RSS feeds should be preserved when possible.

 <details>
   <summary>General library (2727 elements)</summary>